storefront-x/storefront-x/docs/guide/cookbook.md

 }
 ```

-And finally, you need to run `npm install`/`yarn install` so that the package manager can discover this newly added NPM package and resolve it.
+And finally, you need to run `npm install`/`yarn install` so the package manager can discover this newly added NPM package and resolve it.
 After each modification of `storefront-x.config.js` you need to restart the development server (`yarn dev`) or build the application for production use (`yarn build`).

-To test that everything works, we can for example add test page to our module.
+To test that everything works, we can, for example, add `test` page to our module.

 > `modules/my-module/pages/test.vue`